Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: The acceleration imparted on an orbiting planet by a passing monochromatic plane gravitational wave

+The tidal matrix \textbf{\textsf{K}} is not only symmetric, but also traceless.
+It has five independent components, so that the acceleration $\bds A$ of \rfr{piar} felt by a test particle becomes, quite generally,

-In fact, the condition that the force exerted on the particle by the wave is orthogonal to its direction of propagation given by $\bds{\hat{k}}$ yields three further constraints so that the independent components of $\mathcal{K}_{ij},\ i,j=1,2,3$ are just two.
-They have dimensions of T$^{-2}$ and, in the case of \rfr{plana}, are harmonic functions proportional to $\nu^2_g$.
-Notice that \rfr{condiz} comes just from \rfr{gauges}: indeed, for \rfr{plana} and in the TT gauge \rfr{gauges} reduces to \eqi h_{ij}k^j=0,\ i=1,2,3,\eqf which corresponds to \rfr{condiz}.
+In fact, the condition that the force exerted on the particle by the wave is orthogonal to its direction of propagation yields three further constraints so that the independent components of $\mathcal{K}_{ij},\ i,j=1,2,3$ are just two.
+In the case of \rfr{plana}, they are harmonic functions proportional to $\nu^2_g$.

 For a wave not traveling in the reference $\{x,y\}$ plane, i.e. for $\hat{k}_z\neq 0$, \rfr{condiz} yields

 Thus, we pose

 for the two independent polarizations of the gravitational wave.